microsoft/malmo/doc/install_linux.md

 ## Installing dependencies for Linux ##

 For a minimal installation of running a python agent, follow step 1.
-Then see the Getting Started section below.

 ### 1. Install dependencies available from the standard repositories: ###